Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 The Executive Summary

-Online education founders ending year one around $60K/month risk stalling or burning out by winging year two; a documented $60K–$120K evolution shows the exact hires, handoffs, and systems that double capacity without doubling hours.
+Founder-operators ending year one around $60K/month risk stalling or burning out by winging year two; a documented $60K–$120K evolution shows the hires, handoffs, and systems that double capacity without doubling hours.

-Who this is for: Online education operators finishing year one around $50K–$70K/month with one contractor, proven demand, and 50+ hour weeks holding delivery, decisions, and operations together.
+Who this is for: Founder-operators finishing year one around $50K–$70K/month with one contractor, proven demand, and 50+ hour weeks holding delivery, decisions, and operations together.

-The $60K→$120K Problem: Treating year two like “more of year one” traps founders in 35+ hours of operations, blocks new offers, and quietly caps revenue near $70K–$80K instead of building toward $118K with a real team.
+The $60K→$120K problem: Treating year two like “more of year one” traps you in 35+ hours of operations and quietly caps revenue near $70K–$80K instead of building toward $118K with a real team.

-What you’ll learn: How a full-time operator hire, delegation map, complete operations documentation, premium $2,000–$2,500 tier, corporate partnerships, and leadership development sequence turned “Adriana plus help” into a team-run education company.
+What you’ll learn: How a full-time operator hire, delegation map, and complete systems documentation, plus a premium $2,000–$2,500 tier and partnerships, turn “founder plus help” into a team-run company.

-What changes if you apply it: You move from founder-dependent cohorts at $60K with 35+ hours in operations to a documented, three-stream model around $118K where a COO-level operator, specialist roles, and clear authorities run 80% of the business.
+What changes if you apply it: You move from founder-dependent delivery at $60K with 35+ hours in operations to a three-stream model around $118K where a COO-level operator and specialists run most of the business.

-Time to implement: Expect four 3-month phases across hiring and documentation, founder exit and new offers, team expansion and optimization, then stabilization and leadership development, with realistic progress bands from $60K to around $118K by Month 24.
+Time to implement: Expect four 3-month phases from hiring and documentation through founder exit, team expansion, and leadership development, with realistic progress bands from $60K to around $118K by Month 24.

-Written by Nour Boustani for $60K–$120K-month online education founders who want a real team-run business without spending another year trapped in operations and stalled at their personal capacity.
+Written by Nour Boustani for $60K–$120K-month founder-operators who want a real team-run business without spending another year trapped in operations and stalled at their personal capacity.

-She ran the math on her current model: 120 students per cohort at $500 average ticket.
-Four cohorts are running simultaneously at different stages.
-With her direct involvement in each, $60K monthly capacity.
+She ran the math on her current model: 120 students per cohort at $500 average ticket, four cohorts running simultaneously, and with her direct involvement in each, $60K monthly capacity.

 To hit $120K, she needed to fundamentally change how the business operated.
 Do not optimize the current model—transform it.